Inspection Reports for

 Deficiencies (6)

-Resident lift status reassessed and care plans updated; staff education and audits planned.
+F689-D: Resident lift status will be reassessed and care plans updated; nursing staff will be educated and audits conducted to ensure compliance with transfer protocols.

-Resident bowel movement status reviewed with interventions; staff education and audits planned.
+F757-D: Residents' bowel movement status reviewed with interventions; staff educated on clinical alerts and audits conducted to ensure bowel protocols are followed.

 Inspection Report